 Guard and Reserves

-Joining the National Guard or reserves is a good way to stay connected to the benefits of military life while fully participating in civilian life.
-Reserve duty is also a viable path to military retirement which can be obtained through 20 years of combined active and reserve duty.
+Joining the National Guard or reserves is a great way to combine the benefits of military life with civilian life.
+Reserve duty can also lead to military retirement, after 20 years of combined active and reserve duty.

 Your spouse or partner is preparing for deployment and transitioning from reserve status to active duty.
 Take advantage of several deployment support programs.